microsoft/PowerApps-Samples/cds/orgsvc/C#/InsertRecordUsingUpsert/README.md

 ### Setup

 1. Checks for the current version of the org.
-1. Import a managed solution (UpsertSample_1_0_0_0_managed.zip) that creates a `sample_product` entity that has an alternate key named `sample_productcode`.
+1. Import a managed solution (UpsertSample_1_0_0_0_managed.zip) that creates a `sample_product` table that has an alternate key named `sample_productcode`.
 Verify that the indexes to support the alternate key are active.

 ### Demonstrate